-It is always a good idea to look into an archive you downloaded from the Internet before extracting it, to make sure that it really contains the files you want and not something else.
+It is always a good idea to list the contents of an archive you downloaded from the Internet before extracting it, to make sure that it really contains the files you want and not something else.
+Particularly, never extract an archive which contains files with absolute paths!
+This is something only malware and very careless people do, so you very likely don't want anything from such entities on your machine.